-A target zone setting is a \emph{quasi-currency union} with the chosen target zone band representing the range of expected fluctuations.} Evidence from New Member States suggests that the magnitude of capital flows received may be very high even if the member state does not enter the target zone process for adopting the the Euro \citep{mitra2011_cflows}.\footnote{This may be considered analogous to the index effects documented by \citet{hau2010index} for emerging market currencies.} In short, this framework allows us to consider additional fundamental risk arising from time-varying risk aversion generated by the global financial cycle when a currency enters a target zone.\footnote{Destabilization of country fundamentals is also possible via shocks to dominant global currencies such as the Dollar, which may affect the price of risk for both the non-Dollar target currency and the target zone currency.
-See \citet{rey2015dilemma,avdjiev2019dollar} for more details.} \\
+A target zone setting is a \emph{quasi-currency union} with the chosen target zone band representing the range of expected fluctuations.
+Evidence from New Member States suggests that the magnitude of capital flows received may be very high even if the member state does not enter the target zone process for adopting the the Euro \citep{mitra2011_cflows}.
+This may be considered analogous to the index effects documented by \citet{hau2010index} for emerging market currencies.} In short, this framework allows us to consider additional fundamental risk arising from time-varying risk aversion generated by the global financial cycle when a currency enters a target zone.

-Let us start with the standard flexible-price monetary model of exchange rate as in \citet{ajevskis2011target}.
-The money demand function is given as

-where $m$ is log of the domestic money supply, $p$ is log of the domestic price level, $y$ is the log of domestic output and $i$ is the nominal interest rate. $\theta_y$ is the semi-elasticity of the money demand with respect to output whereas $\theta_i$ is the absolute value of the semi-elasticity of money demand with respect to the domestic nominal interest rate and $\epsilon$ is a money demand shock.
-The second block is given by the expression for the real exchange rate $q$ which is defined as

-where $p^*$ is the log of the foreign price level.
-The third block of this model is the uncovered interest rate parity condition which in a linearised form is given by